djeada/Databases-Notes/notes/02_database_design/01_requirements_analysis.md

 Focusing on what's most important helps allocate resources effectively:

-1. **Core Data Management**: Handling students, courses, and enrollments.
+1. Handling students, courses, and enrollments.
-2. **Update Capabilities**: Allowing modifications to records and grades.
+2. Allowing modifications to records and grades.
-3. **Performance and Security**: Ensuring the system is fast and secure.
+3. Ensuring the system is fast and secure.

 #### Validating Requirements